 Tobacco children in Indonesia – level 3

-Hiring children under 15 years of age in Indonesia is illegal, but children are often not directly hired by traders or companies.
-They skip school or drop out altogether in order to help their families make a living – many only making the equivalent of a dollar a day.
+In Indonesia, hiring children under 15 years of age is illegal, but traders or companies do not directly hire children.
+They skip school or drop out altogether in order to help their families make a living.
+One day’s work earns them an equivalent of a dollar a day.

-But human rights groups are trying to change things.
-Human Rights Watch has reached out to some of the biggest companies operating in Indonesia, asking them to educate the families about the dangers of this work.
+The firms who buy the tobacco never question the process behind the production, which is what groups like Human Rights Watch are trying to change.
+They reached out to some of the biggest companies operating in Indonesia, asking them to educate the families about the dangers of this work.

-Difficult words: nausea (a feeling of sickness), dizzy (weak, not feeling well), spell (a short period of time), hazardous (dangerous), bundle (to tie or roll up together), stakeholder (a person or organisation who takes care of something), issue (a problem), sector (a part of an economy), ratify (to agree to formally), treaty (an agreement, a deal, a pact).
+Difficult words: pesticide (something which kills insects), harvest (gather, get), bundle (tie or roll up together), hazardous (dangerous), nausea (a feeling of sickness), dizzy (weak, not feeling well), spell (a short period of time), treaty (an agreement, a deal, a pact).

 How to improve your English with News in Levels: